 Hello Quantum: Taking your first steps into quantum computation

 If you want to start playing with quantum computers, you’ve come to the right place.
 In this article we’ll get you started with the fundamentals of quantum computing.
-We’ll also show you how to start experimenting yourself with the IBM Quantum Experience.
+We’ll also show you how to start experimenting yourself with the IBM Quantum Composer.

 But for those of you who would rather just read a blog post, let’s get on with it!

 Before we get to quantum computers, what are normal computers?

 Put simply, they are devices that store and process information using bits.
 These are simple chunks of information that take one of two possible values.
 We could call these values

 Quantum computers instead use qubits.
 These are quantum objects that can be made to give us a bit.
 While they are still quantum, we can play with them in ways that are impossible to do with bits alone.
 This can make them harder to keep track of, which is exactly why normal computers struggle to simulate them.
 But if we know what we are doing, we can harness them to solve problems that even supercomputers couldn’t manage within our lifetime.

 The process of getting a bit from a qubit is essentially like asking a question.
 We can ask any of an infinite set of possible questions, each of which can be answered with a simple

 Over the last few decades of studying qubits, two possible questions have become our favorites.
 So, despite our infinite set of choices, we usually just pick one of these.